-Batchvarova, Hollis, Mruzek.
+Batchvarova, Mruzek.

-Major: Music courses - 121; 122; 221; 222; 231; 232; 233; 471 (culminating experience); two others from 218, 325, or one course credit in major applied area.
+Major: Music courses - 121; 122; 221; 231; 232; 233; 471 (culminating experience); three others from 218, 325, one course credit in major applied area, or one course credit in ensembles.
 Total of 10 major courses.

 Applied music - Six to eight terms of applied registration in one major area.
-A minimum of four terms applied registration in no more than two minor areas is also required: with voice or instrumental emphasis, a piano proficiency; with keyboard emphasis, another keyboard instrument, orchestral instrument, or voice.
+A minimum of four terms applied registration in no more than two minor areas is also required: with voice or instrumental emphasis, a piano proficiency; with keyboard emphasis, another keyboard instrument, or chestral instrument, or voice.